fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 }
 ```

-The `android` extension is supplied as part of the AGP, and allows us to specify various build parameters without needing to hack on Gradle tasks ourselves.
+The `android` extension is supplied as part of the AGP, and allows us to specify various build parameters without needing to hack on internal Gradle tasks.

-#### Example
+### Creating a Gradle Plugin Extension

 Creating our own extension should be [very straightforward](https://docs.gradle.org/current/userguide/custom_plugins.html#sec:getting_input_from_the_build
 ).
 Let's start by downloading an extra audio file, name it `"foo.wav"`, and place it in the resources folder.